gregsadetsky/NewFileFromScope/README.md

 ### How to install

 I didn't want to pollute the list of packages available through the amazing Package Control.
-Because of this, installation of this plugin require a bit more handling than usual:
+Because of this, installation of this plugin requires a bit more handling than usual:

 1. Open the Command Palette and invoke the **Package Control: Add Repository** command
 2. Paste **https://github.com/gregsadetsky/NewFileFromScope.git** into the input panel, then press enter